nwg-piotr/swayinfo/README.md

 # swayinfo
 This is an attempt to reproduce my complete i3 workplace in the Sway environment.
 The scripts I find "stable" enough to share, include description in the file header.
-For them all to work you need packages as below:
+For them all to work, you need packages as below:

 - sway, swayinfo, swayidle
 - py3status, py3status-modules, python-pytz, python-tzlocal